RookieZB/bert_implementation_by_tf2/README.md

 ## Description
-Just my simple BERT implementation (currently also including ALBERT, ELECTRA, and RoBERTa), mainly for the purpose of practicing TensorFlow 2.
+Just my simple BERT implementation (also including ALBERT, ELECTRA, and RoBERTa), mainly for the purpose of practicing TensorFlow 2.
 This code is partly incomplete, and may have some mistakes.
 ## References
 https://github.com/tensorflow/tensorflow
 https://github.com/google-research/bert